Growth may come with opportunity, but it also invariably comes with growing pains.

 What to look for in a 3PL

-We asked Calli Grace, Merchant Success Lead at Shopify Fulfillment Network, what she would recommend when it comes to choosing a 3PL.
-Her top piece of advice?
+We asked a merchant success lead at Shopify Fulfillment Network, what they would recommend when it comes to choosing a 3PL.
+Their top piece of advice?
 Don’t choose a 3PL based on where you are today, but rather where your business is going to be one or three years from now.

-“Changing fulfillment providers can be strategically difficult and disruptive to your business, even when executed via the smoothest transition plan,” Calli says.
+“Changing fulfillment providers can be strategically difficult and disruptive to your business, even when executed via the smoothest transition plan,” they said.

 Likewise, choose a 3PL that is also looking for a long-term partnership, such as one that’s able to advise you on how to maximize sales, reduce costs and optimize your supply chain.